philvarner/correctingthenarrative.org/content/posts/george-rogers-clark/index.md

 ![GRC Portrait](grc_portrait.jpg "George Rogers Clark portrait")

 He began his military career during Lord Dunmore's War in the Virginia militia against the Shawnee and Mingo American Indian nations.
 When the Revolutionary War begin, he was commissioned as a lieutenant colonel and led a militia during the Illinois campaign.
-The majority of the engagements during this, including Kaskaskia (1778) and Vincennes (1779), were against British-led units consisting primarily of allied Native American soldiers.
+The majority of the engagements during this, including Kaskaskia (1778) and Vincennes (1779), were against British-led units consisting primarily of allied Native American fighters.
 He was later promoted to brigadier general, and was the highest ranking officer in the western theatre of the war.
-Several years later, he led units during the start of the Northwest Indian War (Little Turtle's War) against a confederation of British-supported Native American nations, but was pushed out after a failed mission and competitors using his alcoholism to discredit him.
+Several years later, he led units during the start of the Northwest Indian War (Little Turtle's War) against a confederation of British-supported Native American nations, but was pushed out after a failed mission and competing officers used his alcoholism to discredit him.

 This highway marker, replaced with revised text in 2016, stands about a mile from his birthplace: